-Whether a wind-field thunderstorm or CAPE-thunderstorm occurs depends on the larger-scale synoptic environment.
+Whether mass-field type or wind-field type thunderstorms occur depends on the larger-scale synoptic environment.
 In the northern Germany study region, the prevalence of these environments strongly varies seasonally.
 Weather patterns with unusually large values in wind-field related variables (cf. Fig. 7 a) dominate in winter.
-Accordingly, the wind-field thunderstorms occur mostly in the cold season.
+Accordingly, the wind-field thunderstorm type occurs mostly (88 %) in the cold season.
 Similar weather patterns as in Fig. 7 a with strong, mostly zonal flow, and high wind speeds are found in wintertime studies of thunderstorm days in central-eastern Europe (Kolendowicz et al., 2017) and derechos (high-impact convective wind events) in winter in Germany (Gatzen et al., 2020).
-Due to the stronger horizontal temperature gradients in mid-latitudinal winter, higher wind speeds and thus wind-field thunderstorms also occur in other continents, e.g., USA and Japan.
+Due to the stronger horizontal temperature gradients in mid-latitudinal winter, higher wind speeds and thus wind-field type thunderstorms also occur in other continents, e.g., USA and Japan.
 For the USA, Bentley et al. (2019) have evidence that lightning in winter is often associated with the development and progression of mid-latitude cyclones and that the synoptic weather systems are more important than insolation.
-Our results in Fig. 7 a also locate wind-field thunderstorms into the left exit region of the jet, where cyclogenesis typically occurs (e.g., Martin, 2006).
+Our results in Fig. 7 a also show wind-field lightning to occur in the left exit region of the jet, where cyclogenesis typically occurs (e.g., Martin, 2006).
 Sometimes lightning in winter is referred to as high-shear low-CAPE (HSLC) storms (Johns et al., 1993; Sherburn and Parker, 2014).
-However, thresholds of 500 J kg-1 to define "low CAPE" constitute high CAPE in our target region where wind-field thunderstorms have median values of 22 J kg-1 for CAPE and could thus analogously be named "high-shear no-CAPE" events.
+However, thresholds of 500 J kg-1 to define "low CAPE" still constitute high CAPE in our target region where wind-field lightning events have median values of 22 J kg-1 for CAPE and could thus analogously be named "high-shear no-CAPE" events.

-Large-scale weather patterns leading to CAPE-thunderstorms, characterized by large CAPE values (median $415\,\mathrm{J\,kg^{-1}}$) and increased heights of the $-10\,^\circ\mathrm{C}$ isotherm (median $5,170\,\mathrm{m}$) dominate in the warm season in our study region.
-The preferred weather pattern of southwesterly flow (Fig. 7 b) was also found to be important for summertime lightning in the larger area of central Europe (Kaltenböck et al., 2009; Westermayer et al., 2016; Kolendowicz et al., 2017) and accounts for the majority lightning activity in Europe.
-CAPE-thunderstorms are well described in the literature and often taken to be synonymous with thunderstorms in general (e.g., Williams et al., 2005; Kaltenböck et al., 2009; Mora et al., 2015; Stolz et al., 2017; Kolendowicz et al., 2017; Dewan et al., 2018; Etten-Bohm et al., 2021).
+Large-scale weather patterns leading to mass-field type thunderstorms, characterized by large CAPE values (median $415 \,\mathrm{J\,kg^{-1}}$ ) and increased heights of the $-10\,^{\circ}\mathrm{C}$ isotherm (median $5,170\,\mathrm{m}$ ) dominate in the warm season.
+The preferred weather pattern of southwesterly flow in our study region (Fig. 7 b) was also found to be important for summertime lightning in the larger area of central Europe (Kaltenböck et al., 2009; Kolendowicz et al., 2017; Westermayer et al., 2016) and accounts for the majority lightning activity in Europe.
+Mass-field type thunderstorms are well described in the literature and often taken to be synonymous with thunderstorms in general (e.g., Etten-Bohm et al., 2021; Mora et al., 2015; Stolz et al., 2017; Dewan et al., 2018; Williams et al., 2005; Kolendowicz et al., 2017; Kaltenböck et al., 2009).

-The statistical approach of clustering and principal component analysis found two more clusters that are variants of the windfield thunderstorm type and CAPE-thunderstorm type and vary seasonally in the same way.
+The statistical approach of clustering and principal component analysis found two more clusters that are variants of mass-field and wind-field thunderstorms and seasonally vary in the same way.
 For them, cloud-physics variables strongly deviate from average conditions.
 They point to the need for including cloud physics for the indirect diagnosis of thunderstorms from atmospheric proxy variables since cloud physics is essential for electrification.